jnozzi/cocoadev.com/markdown/MouseEnteredTroubleWithNSView.md

 @end

-My custom view has had a trackingRect assigned, does accept first responder and has the method -(void)mouseEntered:(General/NSEvent *)theEvent
+My custom view has had a trackingRect assigned, does accept first responder and has the method -(void)mouseEntered:(NSEvent *)theEvent
 Here is the .m file of my custom view subclass